message/iata/ES.md

 - passengers who are unmarried partners of nationals of Spain.
 They must have a confirmation of their relationship issued by a consulate of Spain;
 - passengers older than 11 years with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival;
 - passengers younger than 12 years traveling with their parents who have been fully vaccinated;
 - students with proof of being enrolled in a course in Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland.
-They must:
-- have a medical insurance; and
+They must have medical insurance; and
-- be traveling to the country where they study, at most 15 days before the start of the course; and
+- be traveling to the country where they study, at most 15 days before the start of the course.
-- be arriving from a country other than Argentina, Bolivia, Colombia or Namibia.
 2. Passengers must have:
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or